kilpatty/react-user-focus/README.md

 />
 ```

-+ onIdleChange - accepts a function that is called with the parameter of isIdle
++ onIdleChange - accepts a function that is called with the parameter of isIdle when the idleness of a user changes.

-+ idleTime - the amount of time to set a user to idle (in seconds)
++ idleTime - the amount of time (in seconds) with no engagement to consider a user as idle.

 ```
 import ReactUserFocus from 'react-user-focus';